Gospel Friendships are Found in Groups

 We want people to be creative and invite people into their lives.
 Stonegate Groups gather people together to build relationships, be known, and grow in our relationship with Jesus.
 Whether it is leading men, women, married couples, singles, or home groups, you can take your passion a form a group at Stonegate.

 You don’t need to have it all together to lead a Stonegate Group—you just have to be willing to let God use you.
-If you’re a first-time leader, join us for our next round of Redemption Groups.
-We believe God uses Groups to change people’s lives, and as a leader, you get to be a part of that.

 We are here to help you enjoy Jesus and make disciples.
 Click below if you have questions about Stonegate Groups.